-Invest in Early Childhood Education
+Invest in Early Childhood Education (SB)

 Economic research makes it clear that investments in quality early childhood programs return strong dividends in higher education attainment leading to higher-paying jobs; reduced costs for health care, criminal justice, social services and welfare; and other personal and societal benefits.
 Kentucky must invest in early childhood education and make greater investments in enhanced child-care programs for Kentucky's developing youth.
-Ensuring a successful beginning for the state's youngest citizens will also require an innovative and collaborative approach to provide quality preschool to all 3- and 4-year-olds.
+Ensuring a successful beginning for the state's youngest citizens will also require an innovative and collaborative approach to provide quality preschool programming to all 3- and 4-year-olds.
 The Chamber also supports efforts to fully fund all-day kindergarten equitably statewide.

-Kentucky's youngest children are learning wherever they are, whether at home, in a child-care program, or preschool.
+Kentucky's youngest children are learning wherever they are, whether at home, in a child-care program, or a public Pre-K setting.
 Ensuring high-quality learning environments for all Kentucky children is vital for their personal development and for strengthening our current and future workforce.
-A significant number of Kentuckians live in areas that lack access to licensed, quality child-care options, and many of the available options are expensive.
-The Kentucky Chamber of Commerce will continue to lead conversations and promote efforts relating to increasing accessibility to high- quality child care.
+A significant number of Kentuckians live in areas that lack access to licensed, quality child-care options, and many of the available options are cost prohibitive for too many families.
+The Kentucky Chamber of Commerce will continue to lead conversations and promote efforts relating to increasing accessibility to high-quality child care.

-As Kentucky's working parents return to the workplace following COVID-19 restrictions, they are finding that child care availability has changed.
-Access to child care was a barrier that prevented many qualified individuals from entering the workforce prior to the global pandemic.
+As Kentucky's working parents returned to the workplace following COVID-19 restrictions, they found that child care availability had worsened.
+Access to child care is a barrier that prevents many qualified individuals from entering the workforce prior to the global pandemic.
 With gaps in access growing, there is no doubt more Kentuckians will be forced to choose between participating in the workforce and taking care of their children.
 Child care is among the most consequential industries for our economic recovery- it is essential for businesses, families and the workforce of today and tomorrow.

-Kentucky must examine ways to leverage resources to increase child-care capacity through in-home, inbusiness, licensed child-care facilities, and other methods that offer families options.
+Kentucky must examine ways to leverage resources to increase child-care capacity through a mixed-delivery model that includes in-home, in-business, licensed child-care facilities, and other methods that offer families options.
+Policymakers should continue refining the Child Care Assistance Program, which provides subsidies for eligible working parents.
+This should include eliminating benefit cliffs within CCAP, continuing to increase reimbursement rates for providers, and expanding eligibility and reducing participation barriers for families.

-The state should utilize the Work Ready Scholarship as a way to help increase child-care providers.